-You’ll process both types of orders and keep in mind both methods require one key component, getting the orders, and that’s the tricky part.
+You’ll process both types of orders, and keep in mind both methods require one key component, getting the orders, and that’s the tricky part.

 How Will You Market Your Mugs?

-Dropshipping or Produce Yourself
+Dropshipping or Produce Mugs Yourself

 Another alternative to boost productivity when you have large orders is to outsource the printing.
-You could find a company that can produce mugs, print your design, and ship the order to your doorstep.
+You could find a company that can produce mugs, print your design, and ships the order to your doorstep.

 In addition to printing on mugs, you could offer related items.
 There are many promotional items you can expand into, as well as caps and t-shirts.
 If you’re including promotional items, your business wouldn’t be just mug printing but silk printing and promotional items.